Waubeka in Ozaukee County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1962 by Ozaukee County Historical Society.
 (Marker Number 115.)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Robert Cooley Homestead (approx. one mile away); Veterans Memorial (approx. 1.3 miles away); Saxonia House Freedom Park (approx. 4.6 miles away); Nowack House (approx. 5½ miles away); St. Peter's Church (approx. 5.6 miles away); Theodore Rietz Distillery (approx. 5.8 miles away); Boltonville Mill (approx. 6.8 miles away).
+Robert Cooley Homestead Veterans Memorial (approx. 1.3 miles away); Saxonia House (approx. 4 miles away); Freedom Park (approx. 4.6 miles away); Nowack House (approx. 5˝ miles away); St. Peter's Church (approx. 5.6 miles away); Theodore Rietz Distillery (approx. 5.8 miles away); Boltonville Mill (approx. 6.8 miles away).

 Also see . . .
 Federal Citizen Information Center.
 Information on the American flag's history and Flag Day.
 (Submitted on June 14, 2010, by Keith L of Wisconsin Rapids, Wisconsin.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 14, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 1,494 times since then and 60 times this year.
-This page was the Marker of the Week June 13, 2010.
+It was originally submitted on May 14, 2010, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 1,792 times since then and 40 times this year.
+It was the Marker of the Week June 13, 2010.
 Photos: 1, 2, 3, 4. submitted on May 14, 2010, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.